MicrosoftDocs/windows-dev-docs/hub/apps/develop/search/search-providers.md

 The response must specify both the light asset URL and the dark asset URL.
 The domains for the icon image URLs must use HTTPS and the subdomain must match the subdomain specified in the **DynamicContentEndpoint** element in the app manifest file.

 The image files must be in SVG format and the maximum file size is 300 kB.
 The gleam needs to be within a 240x120px frame inside the SVG.
-All content must to be outlined or expanded.

 If an empty payload is received, that will clear the active gleam icon and no gleam will be displayed.